 As she walked through the ups and downs and difficult times with her family, Lauren kept going back to the passage as a reminder that she could trust in God’s unchanging love.

-This month, she released a book, Steadfast Love, detailing what she learned in the process.
+Ultimately, Lauren decided to write down that reminder in her book Steadfast Love, which details what she learned in the process.
 We talked to her about the book, being honest about pain and keeping God at the center.

-The whole book is based around Psalms 107.
-What has that passage meant to you in the past few years as you’ve walked through difficult circumstances?
+The whole book is based around Psalm 107.
+What has that passage meant to you as you’ve walked through difficult circumstances?